-Yellow Ribbon GI Education Enhancement Program: This award is for qualifying VA students up to \$500 per year of unmet tuition and fees not covered by the VA.
+Yellow Ribbon GI Education Enhancement Program: This award is for qualifying veteran students up to \$500 per year of unmet tuition and fees not covered by the VA.
 The student must meet the eligibility criteria.
 The VA will match the same amount.
 The Financial Aid Office will work with the student and the VA to ensure the disbursement of the award.

 AWANA Citation Award: A tuition credit in the amount of \$1000 (\$500 per semester) is applied to the first year's bill of any full-time student who has earned the AWANA citation award.
 A copy of the citation certification is required.
-Second semester award is dependent upon a GPA of 2.0
+Second semester award is dependent upon meeting SAP requirements.